yetibot/yetibot.github.io/resources/templates/md/posts/2019-02-20-moving-mutable-config-to-the-database.md

-It's time to move [mutable config](https://yetibot.com/ops-guide#mutable) to the database.
-This is in adherence with
+It's time to move [mutable config](https://yetibot.com/ops-guide#mutable) to the database in adherence with
 [immutable infrastructure](https://www.digitalocean.com/community/tutorials/what-is-immutable-infrastructure)
 practices.
 Yetibot embraces [modern infrastructure](https://devth.com/2018/dec-deep-environmental-config).
 We made a lot of progress moving to mostly-immutable configuration.
-This is the next step.
+This is the next step, and is done as of Yetibot `0.5.0`.

 One reason why we haven't done this up till now is that mutable config has never been relied upon much.
-Currently its purpose is to:
+Its purpose was to:

 1. Store channel-specific configuration (e.g. `jira-project`, `broadcast`, `jenkins-default` or any other arbitrary room-specific key/value) for the